 Scars, bruises, and swelling may be apparent following surgery.
 Post- liposuction swelling and lumpiness may not disappear completely until several months have passed, andin some cases lumpiness may not disappear at all.
 Though it takes time for the body to become accustomed to its new shape, most liposuction patients are pleased with their results and do not find the side effects debilitating.
 Swelling in the ankles and treated areas is common.
-This may be accompanied by a lumpy appearance in the area from which fat was removed, which will settle and appear more natural within six months after surgery.
+This may be accompanied by a lumpy appearance in the area from which fat was removed, which will settle and appear more natural aorund six months after surgery.
 If the upper thigh has been treated with liposuction, patients may experience thrombophlebitis, or inflammation of the veins, in this area.
 Within a few weeks, this should go away.

 Do not be alarmed when blood-tinged tumescent fluid oozes from your incision sites.
 This is a normal result of liposuction and usually stops within half a day.
 The surgeon leaves these tiny incisions exposed so that the liquid spills out, thereby minimizing bruising.

 For this surgical procedure you must wear a compression garment.
 Post-operative compression garments are a vital part of the recovery process for cosmetic surgery and choosing the right garment can have a significant impact on your healing.
 We have sourced the best garments for our clients.
 Wearing a non-medical garment from your local store that is not specifically made for a cosmetic or medical procedure (such as off-the shelf girdles, athletic shorts and bras) can unnecessarily prolong your recovery time, slow down your healing, worsen your swelling and other symptoms, and increase the discomfort that you experience during the healing journey.
 It will be necessary to wear your garment continuously for at least 4-6 weeks.
 A high quality post-operative, medical compression garment is specifically designed to be worn for long time periods during the recovery process from a cosmetic surgery.
 We are able to offer these garments to you.